 Cleanaway's Director induction program is designed to enable new Directors to gain an understanding of, among other things, the Company's governance practices, culture and values and its financial, strategic, operational and risk management position.
-The program includes an induction briefing by the Company Secretary and Chairman, an induction pack containing information about the Company, Board and Committee Charters and Company policies and procedures, and undertaking site tours of business operations.
-New Directors also meet with members of the Executive Team to gain an insight into the Company's business operations and the corporate structure.
+The program includes an induction briefing by the Company Secretary and Board Chair, an induction pack containing information about the Company, Board and Committee Charters and Company policies and procedures, and undertaking site tours of business operations.
+New Directors also meet with members of the Executive Team to gain an insight into the Company's business operations and corporate structure.

-As mentioned in the earlier part of this document, Michael Kelly joined the Company on 1 December and Jackie McArthur joined on 1 September 2022.
+As mentioned in the earlier part of this document, Jackie McArthur joined the Company on 1 September 2022 and Clive Stiff joined on 1 June 2023.

-Directors are encouraged and given the opportunity to broaden their knowledge of the business and operations, and on topics relevant to the Company's circumstances, by receiving regular briefings and presentations from management, the Executive Team and external parties in a range of fields, including emerging business and governance issues relevant to the Company (such as greenhouse gas emissions, sustainability and cyber-security), and material developments in laws and regulations.
+Directors are encouraged and given the opportunity to broaden their knowledge of the business and operations, and on topics relevant to the Company's circumstances, by receiving regular briefings and presentations from Management, the Executive Team and external parties in a range of fields, including emerging business and governance issues relevant to the Company (such as greenhouse gas emissions, carbon reduction initiatives, sustainability and cyber-security), and material developments in laws and regulations.

 The Board undertakes regular site visits in different locations during the financial year.
-The site visits enable the Directors to deepen their knowledge of the business, and interact with operational management personnel aimed at supplementing the Board's understanding of Cleanaway's operations.
+The site visits enable the Directors to deepen their knowledge of the business and its operating culture, and interact with operational personnel.